 Today is the day I retire from the NHL and I want to share my thoughts and feelings with all of you.

 Looking back at my career I can see that it has been exciting, with many ups and downs, which I would not change for anything.
 It’s time to say Goodbye and I am ready for the next phase of my life.

 The feeling of stripping the puck off a forward, hammering someone in an open ice collision, and barely being able to stand up from blocking a slapshot in the knee, will be missed; so will the smells of the dressing room, the laughs in the team lounge and the pats on the back after a big play.

-This summer was different; my gut told me that this was my last year.
-Even though I knew that I was ready to move on, I still felt struggles in my head going back and forth on whether this was the right decision.
-I’ve been training for the game since my first year at Michigan State when I was 18 years.
+This summer was different.
+My gut told me that this was my last year.
+Even though I knew that I was ready to move on, I still struggled, deliberating on whether this was the right decision.
+This was such a big decision for me because training for the game has been a central part of my life since my first year at Michigan State when I was 18 years old.

-When I first turned Pro and signed with the Atlanta Thrashers, the GM Don Waddell told all the rookies that everyone was going to be sent down to Orlando Solar Bears of the International Hockey League (Ya that’s how old I am) and to use this year to prove yourselves.
+When I first turned Pro and signed with the Atlanta Thrashers, the GM Don Waddell told all the rookies that everyone was going to be sent down to Orlando Solar Bears of the International Hockey League (Ya that’s how old I am) and that we should use this year to prove ourselves.
 That really stuck with me and after we had won the Turner Cup Championship, I remember sitting down with my assistant coach and now friend, Jim Hughes.
-He said , “Do you remember at the start of the year when you were healthy scratched the first 8 games, and when I heard they had sent you down, I was like what do we do with a 5’9” defensive defenseman and that after your first game in the lineup there was NO way you were coming out.”
-That is my career in a nut shell… Proving my ability, creating a reputation and enjoying the journey!
+He said, “Do you remember at the start of the year when you were healthy scratched the first 8 games?
+When I heard they had sent you down, I thought what do we do with a 5’9” defensive defenseman?
+After your first game in the lineup I knew that there was NO way you were coming out.”
+That is my career in a nut shell: proving my ability, creating a reputation and enjoying the journey!